Josverl/hashable/readme.md

     in typeshed stdlib the`__hash__` method is defined on object ?

 Some modules are available on two levels and with multiple names

 - `typings/os.pyi`
 - `typings/uos.pyi`
 - `typings/stdlib/os/__init__.pyi`
 - `typings/io.pyi`
 - `typings/uio.pyi`
 - `typings/stdlib/io.pyi`

 Solution

     * import everthing from the stdlib modules in the userclass leven

     File`typings/os.pyi`
 		`from stdlib.os import * `

 this needs an update in stubber to add addtional glue imports to these modules

+1. os/uos
+2. io/uio
+3. socket

 ## other issues